-For the quarter ended and as of March 31, 2016, amounts from these partners and agencies totaled 63% of revenue and \$16.7 million in accounts receivable.
+For the nine months ended and as of September 30, 2016, amounts from these partners and agencies totaled 60% of revenue and \$12.1 million in accounts receivable.
 Based on the timing of payments, we generally have this level of amounts in outstanding accounts receivable at any given time from these partners and advertising agencies.
-A single advertiser, State Farm, who represented the majority of the revenue and accounts receivable generated by Resolution Media and OMD Digital, accounted for 26% of total revenues and 28% of accounts receivable for the three months ended and as of March 31, 2016.
+A single advertiser, State Farm, who represented the majority of the revenue and accounts receivable generated by Resolution Media and OMD Digital, accounted for 24% of total revenues and 20% of accounts receivable for the nine months ended and as of September 30, 2016.

 In 2015, we amended our arrangements with YP, extending them through December 31, 2016.
-The primary local leads platform arrangement includes certain minimum fee commitments by YP through the first half of 2016 and provides YP additional flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract.
+The primary local leads platform arrangement included certain minimum fee commitments by YP through the first half of 2016 and provides YP additional flexibility to migrate active accounts to itself or a thirdparty provider prior to the end of an advertiser contract.
 We also have a separate distribution partner agreement with YP.
-There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts set to expire in December 2016, and, if renewed, the contracts may be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.
-Net accounts receivable balances outstanding at March 31, 2016 from YP totaled \$5.9 million.
+There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts set to expire in December 2016, and, if renewed, the contracts are likely to be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.
+Net accounts receivable balances outstanding at September 30, 2016 from YP totaled \$4.5 million.

-We have revenue concentrations with certain large advertisers and advertising agencies and most of these customers are not subject to long term contracts with us and are generally able to reduce or cease advertising spending at any time and for any reason.
+We have revenue concentrations with certain other large advertisers and advertising agencies and most of these customers are not subject to long term contracts with us or have contracts with near term expiration dates such as Yellow Pages Ltd, and are generally able to reduce or cease advertising spending at any time and for any reason.
+In some cases, we engage with advertisers through advertising agencies, who act on behalf of the advertisers.
+Advertising agencies, such as Resolution Media and OMD Digital, may place insertion orders with us on behalf of advertisers (including State Farm) for particular advertising campaigns for a set period of time and are not obligated to commit beyond the campaign governed by a particular insertion order and may also cancel the campaign prior to completion.
+Advertising agencies also have relationships with many different providers, each of whom may be running portions of the advertising campaign.
 A significant reduction in advertising spending or budgets by our largest customers, or the loss of one or more of these customers, if not replaced by new customers or an increase in business from existing customers, would adversely affect revenues and profitability.
 This could have a material adverse effect on our results of operations and financial condition.
 There can be no assurances that these partners or other advertisers will not experience financial difficulty, curtail operations, reduce or eliminate spend budgets, delay payments or otherwise forfeit balances owed.